ealva-com/ealvatag/README.md

-ealvatag
+eAlvaTag
 ========

-*ealvatag* is a Java API for reading and writing tag information of audio files.
+*eAlvaTag* is a Java API for reading and writing tag information of audio files.
 The follow types are currently supported:

 - Mp3